tpq/propr/README.md

 Getters
 -------

 Both functions return S4 objects.
 This package includes several helper functions that work for both the `propr` and `propd` output.
-Most of the time, you would use `getResults`.
-You can select pairs greater or less than a certain size with the 'cutoff' argument.
+Most of the time, you would want to use `getResults`.
+This method only selects pairs beyond a certain size, chosen by the 'cutoff' argument.

 ``` r
 ?getResults # get results in long-format